 USCIS will not grant you deferred action if you submit only Form I-821D.
-You must also submit Form I-765, Application for Employment Authorization, Form I-765WS (Worksheet), and all applicable fees.
+You must also submit Form I-765, Application for Employment Authorization, the Form I-765WS worksheet, and all applicable fees.

-Plan ahead: If you are filing for a DACA renewal, you should submit your request to USCIS within a specific time window; that is, 120 to 150 days before the date that your initial DACA approval will expire.
+Plan ahead: If filing for a DACA renewal, you should submit your request to USCIS within a specific time window; that is, 120 to 150 days before the date that your initial DACA approval will expire.
 Do not submit your renewal application more than 150 days from the expiration of your deferred action period.
 USCIS estimates that it will take 120 days for a DACA renewal application to be approved.

 Part 1.
 Information About You

 In this section, you must certify that you are not currently in immigration detention and that you are including all forms necessary to process your DACA application.
-If this is the first time you are applying for DACA, check the box that states “Initial Request” (Line 1).
-If you have already been granted deferred action and would like to extend your deferment, check the box that says "Renewal Request" (Line 2) and write the date that your current deferral period expires in the box in the requested format.
+Assuming you have already been granted deferred action and would like to extend it, check the box that says "Renewal Request" (Line 2) and write the date that your current deferral period expires in the box in the requested format.

-Lines 4a through 4e: Enter your current mailing address.
+Questions 4a through 4e: Enter your current mailing address.
 Since USCIS will mail all notices and requests for more information to this address, this should be the home where you currently live or an address where you will be certain to receive mail.

-Lines 5 through 5g: Check the "No" box if you have never been in removal proceedings and have never received an order of removal.
+Questions 5 through 5g: Check the "No" box if you have never been in removal (deportation) proceedings and have never received an order of removal.
 Check the "Yes" box if you have ever attempted to enter the U.S. at the border and been turned away or if you have entered the U.S. (either with or without authorization) and then have been removed by U.S. immigration authorities.
 If you check the "Yes" box, then you must check one of the boxes in 5a through 5e, so that USCIS can determine whether you are currently in proceedings or what was the outcome of past removal proceedings.
-You must also fill in the date that you last appeared in immigration court (this date may be found on a Notice to Appear letter) and the city and state where the court is located (Lines 5f and 5g).
+You must also fill in the date that you last appeared in immigration court and the city and state where the court is located (Lines 5f and 5g).

-Line 6: Alien Registration Number.
-Your "A-Number" is the nine digit number that appears on every form sent to you from USCIS.
+Question 6: Alien Registration Number.
+Your "A-Number" is the nine digit number following the letter "A" that appears on every form sent to you from USCIS.
 Fill that in here.
-If you applying to renew DACA, you have an A-number that was issued to you on your approval notice.
-If you are applying for DACA for the first time, if you have never been in been in removal proceedings, or if you have never received any communications from USCIS, you probably do not have an A-number.
-In that case, just write “None” in the box.
+When applying to renew DACA, you will definitely have an A-number, issued to you on your approval notice.

-Line 7: If you have been assigned a U.S. Social Security Number, write that nine-digit number here.
+Question 7: If you have been assigned a U.S. Social Security Number, write that nine-digit number here.
 If not, write "None."
-If you have ever used a Social Security Number that was not been assigned specifically in your name, do notwrite that number in this box.
+If you have ever used a Social Security Number that was not been assigned specifically in your name, do not write that number in this box.

 Part 2.
 Residence and Travel Information.

-Line 1: Check the box that accurately states whether you have been living continuously in the U.S. from June 15, 2007 through the current date.
-Remember that in order to be eligible for DACA, you must be able to honestly state (and prove) that you have lived in the U.S. – with only brief trips abroad– since June 15, 2007, and in particular did not leave without advance parole after August 15, 2012.
+Question 1: Check the box that accurately states whether you have been living continuously in the U.S. from June 15, 2007 through the current date.
+Remember that in order to be eligible for DACA, you must be able to honestly state (and prove) that you have lived in the U.S., with only brief trips abroad, since June 15, 2007, and in particular did not leave without advance parole after August 15, 2012.

-Line 8: Indicate whether or not you have left the U.S. without advance parole, which is an immigration document issued by USCIS to allow you reentry into the U.S. after a brief departure.
+Question 8: Indicate whether you have left the U.S. without advance parole, which is an immigration document issued by USCIS to allow you reentry into the U.S. after a brief departure.
 Check "No" if you requested and received advance parole using Form I-131, Application for Travel Document and used this document to reenter the United States.
-If you have received an immigration benefit such as an initial DACA request, Temporary Protected Status, or applied for adjustment of status, you may have also applied for advance parole at the same time.
-If you travel outside the U.S. without advance parole on or after August 15, 2012, you may not be eligible for advance parole.
+If you have received an immigration benefit such as an initial DACA request, Temporary Protected Status, or applied for adjustment of status, you might have also applied for advance parole at the same time, perhaps without realizing it.
+If you travel outside the U.S. without advance parole on or after August 15, 2012, you might not be eligible for DACA renewal.

-Line 10: If you are a Mexican national and were legally admitted to the U.S. as a B1/B2 visitor when you first entered – even if that status has since expired – you may have been issued a Border Crossing Card (BCC).
+Question 10: If you are a Mexican national and were legally admitted to the U.S. as a B1/B2 visitor when you first entered; even if that status has since expired; you might have been issued a Border Crossing Card (BCC).
 If so, enter that number here.
 If not, enter "None" or "N/A."